zense/IIITB-StudentKit/docs/required.md

 ## **Necessary Items to be brought to College**

 ### **1. What Type of clothes should I pack?**

-* Bangalore is moderately cold for major parts of the year and rains frequently, therefore it is adviced to keep the ratio of Winter:summer clothes higher.
+* Bangalore is moderately cold for major parts of the year and rains frequently, therefore it is adviced to keep the ratio of Winter to summer clothes higher.
 * Pack light jackets, nothing heavy is necessary.
 * Bangalore gets relatively hotter (30 Degrees) during the months of April-May, so plan accordingly.

 ### **2. Are sports Shoes necessary?**

 * First year students have to attend P.E.
-2 days in a week (as of 2018) as a compulsory course, so don't forget to bring sports shoes.
-The college would provide you a Nylon/Lycra tracksuit for both summers and winters.
+3-4 days in a week (as of 2022) as a compulsory course, so don't forget to bring sports shoes.

-### **3. Should I bring a scientific calculator?**

-First year students would have most of their Exams on a Digital pad and calculator would be available on screen, so a calculator isn't a **necessity** in your 1st year.
-You could need it in your further years or certain courses.

-You can also approach your seniors (who would be passing out) to buy theirs, as scientific calculators are rather expensive.

 ### **4. Should I bring a mattress Along?**